For foodies: 40 Maltby Street

 Toast(ed), 36 Lordship Lane, SE22 8HJ

 You can’t fault Vivat Bacchus’s motto.
 Life is too short to drink bad wine.
-With bars on either side of the City in Farringdon and London Bridge, this South African-run mini-chain once made a name for themselves hawking £1000 tasting menus to bankers, but have thankfully since reassessed their strategy.
+With bars on either side of the City in Clerkenwell and Southwark, this South African-run mini-chain once made a name for themselves hawking £1000 tasting menus to bankers, but have thankfully since reassessed their strategy.
 Though the décor’s not much to write home about, the new-world wine list and unusual menu (expect zebra and springbok) make it worth seeking out.

 Photograph courtesy of Vivat Bacchus